 Employers may ask you a range of questions at your Project Manager interview.
 The questions will vary depending on the role and job description, but they will likely be a mix of technical and behavioral interview questions.

 Employers are eager to find Project Managers who can lead and work well with a team.
 During the interview, candidates should emphasize their skills and strengths, backed with facts and figures.
 Employers may also ask a Project Manager candidate interview questions regarding past challenges or failures.

 The best way to prepare for your Project Manager interview is to practice.
 Ask a friend or colleague to do a mock interview with you, or record and listen back to your responses.
 Prepare a variety of real-life examples that support your project management experience.
 To help you with your interview preparation, we have compiled a list of frequently asked PM interview questions and answers.

-Project Manager Interview Questions: Project Management Questions
+Common Skills-Based Project Manager Interview Questions

 Project management-related questions will assess your understanding of the role and your knowledge about processes and practices.
 Employers will also want to learn more about your past project management experience.
 They will want to know more about the last project you worked on and get insight into your project management career so far.

-Tell us about a project you’re particularly proud of.
+Question: Tell us about a project you’re particularly proud of.

 Answer: As you’re looking to not only toot your horn about your past career success and why your work throughout the project was key in bringing it to its completion, you’ll want to answer this question in such a way as to show the methodical way you evaluate the success or failure of your projects.

 - Situation (be positive)